gronxb/react-native-icons-builder/README.md

 ## Motivation

-React Icons are not natively compatible with React Native.
-Bundling all icons from React Icons into a React Native project can lead to larger bundle sizes since Metro doesn’t support Tree Shaking effectively.
-This tool provides an easy way to use React Icons within React Native without the risk of bloated bundle sizes.
+* **React Icons are not natively compatible with React Native:** React Icons is a popular library for web applications but doesn’t work out of the box with React Native.
+This tool provides a way to transform React Icons into React Native components, making them usable without unnecessary overhead.

+* **Metro doesn’t support Tree Shaking effectively:** Metro, the bundler used in React Native, lacks efficient Tree Shaking capabilities.
+Therefore, bundling all of the React Icons together could lead to increased bundle sizes.
+This tool minimizes bundle size by allowing you to install only the icons you need directly into your project.

 ## Key Features

-* No additional dependencies are required, except for `react-native-svg`, which is commonly used in React Native.
+* Supports all icons available in the React Icons library.
+* Designed with zero external dependencies (except for `react-native-svg`).
 * No native code is involved, making it simple to integrate.
-* Supports all icons available in the React Icons library.

 ## Usage
 * Basic